AndreKoepke/AndreKoepke/README.md

 Dear Friends,

-Iam Andre.
+I'm Andre.
-It is nice learn some things here on Github and it is also nice to share my knowledge and help others out.
+It's nice learn some things here on Github and it is also nice to share my knowledge and help others out.

 ## about me
-Iam working as dev for a few years.
+I'm working as dev for a few years.
 I like it to try out modern and opensource tools.
 So I operate my own little kubernetes cluster.
 You can reach it on https://akop.online or https://akop.top.

 [![akops's github stats](https://github-readme-stats.vercel.app/api?username=AndreKoepke)](https://github.com/anuraghazra/github-readme-stats)